louissalin/blux/README.markdown

 	password: my_password

 **editor:** this is the shell command that will be executed to launch your editor of choice

-**html_converter:** Blux will use this shell command to convert your blog draft to html.
-In the example above, Blux will use the blux_textile_to_html script, which is included with this application.
-The script will transform your post, written in the textile markup language, and convert it to html.

 **blog:** this is your Wordpress blog ID